-- All assignments will be submitted online via Moodle. - This will include a checking for excessive copying and plagiarism using Turnitin - You can make draft submissions to check plagiarism scores until the submission deadline. - Once you have made the final submission you cannot make any further changes. - Confirmation about your submission will appear on the final step of Turnitin submission.
+- > All assignments will be submitted online via Moodle. - > This will include a checking for excessive copying and plagiarism using Turnitin - You can make draft submissions to check plagiarism scores until the submission deadline.

-- Any queries about the detail of the assignment task/brief should be directed to your tutor. - Any queries relating the actual submission, please email <a href="https://examinations.org/least-email-least-email - Any queries relating to Extenuating Circumstances, please refer Student Handbook for more information.
+- > Once you have made the final submission you cannot make any further changes. - Confirmation about your submission will appear on the final step of Turnitin submission. - Any queries about the detail of the assignment task/brief should be directed to your tutor. - Any queries relating the actual submission, please email business@lcuck.ac.uk.
+Examinations Office is open from 9.00am to 6.00pm - Monday to Saturday. - Any queries relating to Extenuating Circumstances, please refer Student Handbook for more information.